thisyearnofear/ify-agent/README.md

 - `@snel higherify a beach sunset. opacity to 0.7` - Generates an image with the higherify overlay
 - `@snel scrollify a minimalist tech background. color to blue` - Generates an image with the scrollify overlay
 - `@snel lensify a professional portrait. scale to 0.4` - Generates an image with the lensify overlay
+- `@snel higherise a cityscape. scale to 0.6` - Generates an image with the higherise overlay
+- `@snel dickbuttify a meme template. position at 10, 20` - Generates an image with the dickbuttify overlay
+- `@snel nikefy a sports scene. opacity to 0.8` - Generates an image with the nikefy overlay
+- `@snel nounify a cartoon character. scale to 0.5` - Generates an image with the nounify overlay
+- `@snel baseify a crypto-themed image. color to blue` - Generates an image with the baseify overlay
+- `@snel clankerify a robot scene. scale to 0.7` - Generates an image with the clankerify overlay

 #### Applying Overlays to Existing Images